larafale/mangopay/README.md

     });
 ```

-Transfer e-money from a wallet to another wallet
+Transfer e-money from a wallet to another wallet:

 ```js
     mango.wallet.transfer({